 Looking Glass Arts is a social justice arts center.

 Located near the hamlet of West Fulton in New York’s Schoharie County, Looking Glass Arts is a social justice arts center that offers artist and agricultural residencies, youth education programs, and public performances in a nonhierarchical, industry-free environment.
 We engage and empower people of color, young people and women as artists and social problem-solvers.
 We promote perspectives that are not seen and heard enough, leveraging the power of the arts, agriculture and humanities to help create a more equitable world.
-And bees and weed.

 Sawyer Hollow Road at Looking Glass Road, West Fulton, NY 12194